Presidency of Jimmy Carter: Rapprochement with China

 Continuing a rapprochement begun during the Nixon administration, Carter successfully achieved closer relations with the People's Republic of China (PRC).
 The two countries increasingly collaborated against the Soviet Union, and the Carter administration tacitly consented to the Chinese invasion of Vietnam.
 In 1979, Carter extended formal diplomatic recognition to the PRC for the first time.
 This decision led to a boom in trade between the United States and the PRC, which was pursuing economic reforms under the leadership of Deng Xiaoping.
 After the Soviet invasion of Afghanistan, Carter allowed the sale of military supplies to China and began negotiations to share military intelligence.
 In January 1980, Carter unilaterally revoked the Sino-American Mutual Defense Treaty with the Republic of China (ROC), which had lost control of mainland China to the PRC in the Chinese Civil War, but was now based offshore on the island of Taiwan.
 Carter's abrogation of the treaty was challenged in court by conservative Republicans, but the Supreme Court ruled that the issue was a non-justiciable political question in Goldwater v.
 Carter.
 The U.S. continued to maintain diplomatic contacts with the ROC through the 1979 Taiwan Relations Act.

 South Korea

 One of Carter's first acts was to order the withdrawal of troops from South Korea, which had hosted a large number of U.S. military personnel since the end of the Korean War.
 Carter believed that the soldiers could be put to better use in Western Europe, but opponents of the withdrawal feared that North Korea would invade South Korea in the aftermath of the withdrawal.
 South Korea and Japan both protested the move, as did many members of Congress, the military, and the State Department.
 After a strong backlash, Carter delayed the withdrawal, and ultimately only a fraction of the U.S. forces left South Korea.
 Carter's attempt to remove U.S. forces from South Korea weakened the government of South Korean President Park Chung-hee, who was assassinated in 1979.

+In May 1980, the Carter administration supported the violent suppression of the pro-democracy Gwangju Uprising by President Chun Doo-hwan.
+The Carter government was already aware that the South Korean military had killed 60 people when it approved the use of force.
+It also had contingency plans in place to deploy American troops to aid in the suppression of the democratic uprising.